Wildtender

 Fletcher’s inner work includes ongoing exploration in Zen and Taoist practices/philosophy; over a decade of study in the Gestalt lineage of Esalen Institute co-founder Dick Price; and engagement with the Earth-reverent, spiritual practices of his own Celtic and Nordic ancestors.

-Fletcher is a NOLS certified Wilderness First Responder.
+Fletcher is a Wilderness First Responder.

 Ariel Johnson